-- Iodine deficiency: iodide is absolutely necessary for the production of thyroid hormones; Without adequate iodine intake, thyroid hormones can not be synthesized.
+- Iodine deficiency: iodide is necessary for producing thyroid hormones; Without adequate iodine intake, thyroid hormones can not be synthesized.

-- Primary thyroid disease : inflammatory diseases of the thyroid that destroy parts of the gland are clearly an important cause of hypothyroidism.
+- Primary thyroid disease: inflammatory diseases of the thyroid that destroy parts of the gland are an important cause of hypothyroidism.

 If these signs are severe, the clinical condition is called myxedema.

-In the case of iodide deficiency, the thyroid becomes extraordinarily large and is called goiter .
+In the case of iodine deficiency, the thyroid becomes extraordinarily large and is called goiter.